Student Engagement and Success from Student Affairs

 • Fitness/Wellness programming is available to meet the fitness and wellness needs of Campus Recreation students and members.
 Examples of wellness include Group Fit classes, weight room and cardio areas of the facility, personal training services, and wellness workshops.

-• Tarleton Challenge is an energizing ropes course learning experience through a combination of high and low elements conducted by trained facilitators.
+• Tarleton Challenge Course is an energizing ropes course learning experience through a combination of high and low elements conducted by trained facilitators.
 Participants enjoy safe, fun, unique, and innovative opportunities to promote group and personal growth and team-building, as well as communication and trust.

 For more information visit www.tarleton.edu/campusrec or call 254-968-9912.